micahcochran/micahcochran.net/source/_posts/gismaps.md

     - projects
 ---

 GIS (Geographic Information Systems) duties include creating and maintaining geospatial databases.
 Cartographic and graphics design techniques were used to create well-designed maps.
+Below is a selection of the maps that I created.

-(Note: Maps shows on this site are NOT official version.
+(Note: Maps shows on this site are NOT official versions.
 Please refer to the [City of Athens, Alabama](https://athensalabama.us/) Engineering Services and Community Development Department to inquire about the most current versions of these maps.)

-Below is a selection of the maps that I created.

-Click the map to view a full resolution PDF version.
+Click on the map to view the original PDF version.

 <a href="/pdfs/council_districts_map_2015.pdf">
 <figure>